AbelDelgado/Java-Programs/README.md

 If using SYSTEM.IN.READ, you need to have: throws java.io.IOException STATIC - create only one function/variable that will be used across the entire class

+GITHUB HELP:
+To make a new line, put 2 empty spaces at the end of a sentance